WHO blames 5% of global deaths on alcohol

 Is this something we should already be exploring?

 Alcarelle believes that science is not a barrier to a brighter future for adult drinkers, and we are working to fill this space.
 Our goal is to use science and technology to develop and manufacture products which would enable a safer alternative to alcohol, with all the pleasant and relaxing upsides, without the dangers.
-We believe that combining cutting edge science with passionate beliefs can change the future for adult recreation.
-The future is exciting… watch this space…
+We believe that by combining cutting edge science with the creativeness of the drinks industry, a new range of drinks products can emerge that will change the future of adult recreation for the benefit of all.
+The future is exciting… watch this space.